Darkhand81/Palworld_broadcast_encoding_bug/README.md

 So for us dedicated server owners, it's been quite annoying to have a `broadcast` command, only to find that it doesn't quite work.
 Only the first word you send in the command is sent to the server.
 So if you broadcast `Hello everyone!`, either over rcon or in-game, people only see `Hello`.

-It seems as though the server is interpreting each word after the `broadcast` message as an argument, and only interpreting the first one.
+It seems as though the server is interpreting each word after the `broadcast` command as an argument, and only adding the first one to the final string that gets sent out.
 But after some experimentation, I found a workaround!

 When I first tried working around this bug, I tried replacing regular spaces with the unicode non-breaking space character `\u00a0` (NBSP), to see if using an alternate space character might let us get around it.
 While this didn't work, it pointed me in the right direction...
 When I tried this, those spaces would get replaced with `Â ` (an 'A' with a circumflex accent followed by a space).